 Why Replace Missing Teeth?

 A denture is a removable replacement for missing teeth and surrounding tissues.
-Dentures are custom made artificial teeth used to replace missing teeth and some of the gum tissue.
-They are made in a dental lab with impressions of your mouth for a custom fit.
+Dentures are custom-made artificial teeth that dentist use to replace missing teeth and some of the gum tissue.
+A dental lab will make them using impressions and measures of your mouth for a custom fit.
 There are complete dentures for when all your teeth are missing and partial dentures when you have a few of your natural teeth left.

-There are two types of dentures available, including partial and complete dentures.
-Partial dentures are used when some natural teeth remain, while complete dentures are used to replace all teeth completely.
+There are two types of dentures available: partial dentures and full dentures.
+A dentist will suggest partial dentures when some natural teeth are remaining and full dentures when all teeth missing.
 Dentures are made to resemble your natural teeth so there should be no noticeable change to your appearance.
 In fact, dentures may even improve your smile!

-A removable partial denture is a device used when one or more natural teeth still remain in the upper or lower jaw.
-They usually consist of replacement teeth attached to a gum-colored plastic base which is held in place in the mouth.
-A fixed partial denture acts the same as a removable denture, but it is cemented into place using adjacent teeth for support.
+You may need a removable partial denture if you have remaining teeth in the upper or lower jaw.
+We will fuse the false teeth to a base that resembles gum tissue.
+The base will have metal clasps that will hold the partial in place.
+A fixed partial denture acts the same as a removable denture, but we will cement it into place using adjacent teeth for support.